bowman-lab/PopShift/README.md

 In the original PopShift MS, we considered how to apply the PopShift framework to the ensemble docking problem.
 The general workflow to actuate that study, with the tool(s) needed, follows:

 1. Obtain a satisfactory MSM representing ligand-free simulations of your receptor.
-2. Determine where you'd like to dock to--for VINA/SMINA this amounts to picking where to put your box.
-Optionally, use `draw_box.py` to check where your box is.
+2. Determine a selection that picks out your pocket of interest.
 3. Pick and align frames from the MSM using `pick_align_frames.py` to ensure that all the residues that should be in your box are nicely co-aligned.
-   - Optionally, check that things landed where you expected them to land using a visualizer like `pymol` and `draw_box.py`.
+   - Check that things landed where you expected them to land using a visualizer like `pymol` and `draw_box.py`.
+   - Noting that the alignment will recenter the coordinate system of all the models at the centroid of the atoms selected as the 'pocket' atoms, so boxes centered at or close to `0,0,0` are probably good choices in general.
 4. Prepare receptors and ligands (using either OpenBabel or AutoDock Tools `prepare_receptor` and `prepare_ligand`), here you have some alternatives:
    - `prep_parallel.py` uses python's `multiprocessing` module to call `prepare_receptor`. `prepare_ligand`, because it is faster, was not parallelized in this way.
    - Alternatively, use `prepare_ligand` and `prepare_receptor` on the command line directly with your favorite shell concurrency tool such as `xargs` or GNU `parallel`.